Albufeira Travel Guide

 Nightlife

 After a day in the sun most holidaymakers enjoy sipping a drink at one of Albufeira's many outdoor cafés, watching the world go by, before adjourning to one of the lively bars that surround the town square or line The Strip.
-Bars keep hopping until three or four in the morning, but those who want to dance the night away can keep going until sunrise at one of the nightclubs or discotheques that are ten a penny in the town.
+Bars keep hopping until three or four in the morning, but those who want to dance the night away can keep going until sunrise at one of the nightclubs that are ten a penny in the town.

 Holiday activities

 One of the few buildings that survived that quake is the Old Inn on Rua Henrique Calado.
 Also fascinating is the Xorino Cave, which served as shelter for fugitive Moors during the Christian conquest of the town in ancient times.
-There is also an archaeological museum in Albufeira and several art galleries worth visiting while on holiday.
+There's also an archaeological museum in Albufeira and several art galleries worth visiting while on holiday.

 Any negatives?